General | Admissions | Financial Aid | Career Services | Sponsorship

 Is there a required international trip?

 Yes.
-The third leadership residency "Leading in Emerging Economies" is delivered outside the United States.
+The third leadership residency "Leading in Emerging Economies" is delivered outside of the United States.
 Recent cohorts have traveled to Beijing, China, where we partnered with the Cheung Kong Graduate School of Business.

 How are students evaluated?